 Lahey also has been awarded premiere certification from the International Geriatric Fracture Society (IGFS) for excellent care of fractures in the elderly.
 Lahey was only the sixth hospital in the U.S. to achieve this designation and the first in New England.

-Through Lahey’s Fragility Fracture Bone Health Program, patient care is coordinated by a nurse practitioner who can order diagnostic studies to help detect osteoporosis, a bone-thinning disorder, and prescribe medication to help rebuild bones.
+Through Lahey’s Fragility Fracture Liaison Service, patient care is coordinated by a nurse practitioner who can order diagnostic studies to help detect osteoporosis, a bone-thinning disorder, and prescribe medication to help rebuild bones.
 Patients at risk for fractures are seen at Lahey Hospital & Medical Center in Burlington as well as at Beverly Hospital, Addison-Gilbert Hospital, and the Lahey Medical Center, Peabody.

 Advice and Support

 In many cases, simple lifestyle changes can greatly reduce bone fractures in the future.
-Some of the services of Lahey’s Fragility Fracture Bone Health Program include advising and supporting patients in areas such as:
+Some of the services of Lahey’s Fragility Fracture Liaison Service include advising and supporting patients in areas such as: